Wiki Home Boot image Install GPU drivers

 - Ensure you're using the latest version of CCBootclient, as it now supports GPU PNP.
 This update includes the ability to remember all GPU drivers, a feature that has been thoroughly tested and verified.

 - After completing the driver installation, perform a system reboot.
-Allow the PC to run for at least 5 minutes before initiating shutdown.
+Allow the PC to run for at least 5 minutes before shutdown.

-Update GPUs
+Multiple GPUs

-- If the GPU driver is already installed on one PC but not recognized on others, follow these steps:
+If the GPU driver is already installed on one PC but not recognized on others, follow these steps:

 - Boot the PC with super client where the driver is missing and let it run for 5–7 minutes.
 During this time, the system will automatically update the driver in the background.